-Inclusion is a critical driver of sustainable development and is central to thriving people, thriving communities and a thriving planet.
+Equality, inclusion and diversity are critical drivers of sustainable development and central to thriving people, thriving communities and a thriving planet.

 In every community and context there is capacity for deeper inclusion and more equitable and just access to economic, political and social resources and opportunities.